Skip to Main Content

 Text

-• PUTTING TEXT IN ALL CAPS usually makes it harder to read.
-Use capital letters carefully.
-The more uniform box shape OF ALL CAPS (of all caps) reduces the perceptible differences between letters.
+• Use ALL CAPITAL LETTERS sparingly.
+The more uniform box shape OF TEXT IN CAPS (of text in all caps) reduces the perceptible differences between letters, making it harder to read.

-• Try to avoid underlining.
+• Avoid underlining.
 Many users associate it with hyperlinks, leading to confusion.

 • Use left-aligned (left justified) text.
 Having a consistent margin makes text easier to read.
 Centered text requires the reader's eyes to jump around too much to find the starting place of each line.
-It should be used very sparingly or - preferably - not at all.
+Centered text should be used very sparingly or - preferably - not at all.

-• Color choices can impact accessibility for people with color-blindness.
+• Do not use color as the sole way to communicate meaning or importance.
+Color choices can impact accessibility for both people with color-blindness and people who rely on screen readers.
 If you are using a color to convey meaning, add additional cues (e.g., boldness, position, contrast)

-• Slang and idioms can be a colorful way to connect with some students.
-Be mindful of the impact on people whose first language is not English.
+• Write clearly.
+Although slang and idioms can be a colorful way to connect with students, be mindful of the impact on people whose first language is not English.

 Image properties box example for cartoon of man carrying a tall stack of books